xster/flutter-wiki/Desktop-shells.md

 **Note**: Windows and Linux plugin APIs and tooling are not yet stable, so any plugin written now will need frequent updates for breaking changes.
 Because of this, publishing Windows and/or Linux plugins to pub.dev at this stage is **strongly discouraged**.

+When using `flutter create .` in an existing plugin to add desktop support, be sure to update [the `platforms` map in `pubspec.yaml`](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#plugin-platforms).

 ### `run` and `build`

 `flutter run` and `flutter build` are supported on all desktop platforms once you have added the necessary platform directory to your project (see `create` above).
 Breaking changes are still common on Windows and Linux however, so as noted above you should expect to need to re-create after any Flutter update to avoid build failures.